Pre-K\"ahler structures and finite-nondegeneracy: Symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds

-For the symmetry algebra calculation, let us note that since symmetries of a pre-Sasakian structure $(S,X)$ are the CR symmetries $\varphi\in\operatorname{Aut}(S)$ satisfying $\varphi_*X=X$, infinitesimal symmetries of $(S,X)$ are the infinitesimal CR symmetries that commute with $X$.
-Hence, if $\mathfrak{g}$ is the infinitesimal symmetry algebra of the CR structure on $S$ at a point $p\in S$, then $\mathfrak{stab}_{\mathfrak{g}}(X)=\{V\in \mathfrak{g}\,|\, [V,X]=0\}$ is the infinitesimal symmetry algebra of $(S,X)$ at $p$.
-Now it is a straightforward calculation using \eqref{eqn: 5d. hom CR symmetries a} and \eqref{eqn: 5d. hom CR symmetries b} that $\mathfrak{stab}_{\mathfrak{g}}(X)=\langle X \rangle$ for almost all possible $X$. \end{proof} \begin{remark} In Remark \ref{rmk:Q-quartic-examples} it was pointed out that pre-K\"ahler structures with potential $\rho_a$ in \eqref{rho-Doubrov-example}, which are clearly among symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds, satisfy the invariant relation $\bQ-c(\bR)^2=0,$ for some constant $c\in\RR.$ Furthermore, one can check that there is a finite-parameter family of pre-K\"ahler structure satisfying $\bQ-c(\bR)^2=0.$ In the spirit of Proposition \ref{prop:Bochner-flat-pre-Kahler}, it would be interesting to determine whether the relation $\bQ-c(\bR)^2=0$ characterizes the finite-parameter family of pre-K\"ahler structures obtained via a symmetry reduction of homogeneous 2-nondegenerate CR 5-manifolds. \end{remark}
+\begin{remark} In Remark \ref{rmk:Q-quartic-examples} it was pointed out that pre-K\"ahler structures with potential $\rho_a$ in \eqref{rho-Doubrov-example}, which are clearly among symmetry reductions of homogeneous 2-nondegenerate CR 5-manifolds, satisfy the invariant relation $\bQ-c(\bR)^2=0,$ for some constant $c\in\RR.$ Furthermore, one can check that they correspond to moment flat symplectic connections with 3-dimensional symmetry algebra.
+In the spirit of Propositions \ref{prop:Bochner-flat-pre-Kahler} and \ref{prop:crit-spec-sympl-1}, it would be interesting to determine whether every member of the 2-parameter families of pre-K\"ahler structure obtained via symmetry reductions of non-flat homogeneous CR structures correspond to a critical symplectic connection and whether the relation $\bQ-c(\bR)^2=0$ characterizes them. \end{remark}